Lauren Parsekian: Personal life

 Parsekian is of Armenian descent.
 She is the great granddaughter of Armenian Genocide survivors from former Western Armenia.
 Parsekian became engaged to Aaron Paul in Paris on January 1, 2012.
 The two met at the Coachella Festival.
 They were married on May 26, 2013, in a 1920s Parisian carnival-themed wedding in Malibu, California; Foster the People and John Mayer performed.
 They have two children.
-Parsekian, whose husband's name was formerly Aaron Paul Sturtevant, legally changed her surname to Paul at the same time that her husband dropped his surname in 2022.
+In 2022, they filed to legally change their surnames: Aaron officially adopted his professional name, Paul, as his legal surname (replacing Sturtevant), and Lauren changed her surname from Parsekian to Paul.